• Power Utilities,Mining

 The burden of monitoring coal mining and coal power generation sites will endure, whether coal power endures or not.

-- Improve ash storage safety.
+- Problem: Improve ash storage safety.

-- Alert on acid mine drainage.
+- Solution: Alerts to acid mine drainage.

-- Increase revenue from waste streams.
+- Benefit: Increase revenue from waste streams.

 Coal usage in the United States has decreased in the past 10 years, but coal is expected to remain a significant energy source, supplying a substantial portion of our electric generation portfolio for at least another 20 years.
 However, the legal liability and remediation burdens associated with coal mining and storage of combustion residuals will be present for many years after that.